psygo/magi/tasks.md

 # Tasks

-1. [ ] Voting on the node card dialog
+1. [ ] Can't vote on your own stuff guard
 1. [ ] Guards for only altering your own content

 ## Second Version